 We have a data protection officer who supervises how we use personal information.
 You can contact our data protection officer about privacy related issues by:

-It is unknown whether the UK will leave the EU on 29th March 2019 without a deal.
+It is unknown whether the UK will leave the EU without a deal.

 The Markel International companies are currently working on a plan, which in the event of a hard Brexit, addresses the transfer of personal data between the UK and EU.
 However, we would like to assure all data subjects your personal data is and will continue to be held securely whether you are based in the UK or not.